The Lending and Secured Finance Review: Spain

 It is not unusual for creditors to close the terms and conditions of the assignment pursuant to LMA trade forms, but executing trade confirmations is generally supplemented by executing the form set out in the facility agreement or any other assignment agreement governed by Spanish law that is subsequently formalised in a public deed.
 This requirement is particularly important for evidencing title to claim the assigned indebtedness and to enforce the security interests and personal guarantees.
 This is especially relevant for movable or immovable mortgages and pledges without displacement, where the creditor must be a registered creditor.

-The financial crisis created a market from what was previously an ancillary practice to financing transactions.
+The 2008 financial crisis created a market from what was previously an ancillary practice to financing transactions.
 Spanish financial institutions are carrying out several competitive processes to transfer single names when they are not confident about a particular economic sector or about the debtor's ability to recover financially.
-Likewise, credit rights are sometimes grouped together (according to the type of security attached to them or the nature of the debtors) to launch to the market big NPL portfolios that captured the investors' attention during the past decade, converting Spain into one of the main European markets for non-performing assets, and facilitating the development of an ancillary industry (servicers, notary publics, lawyers, etc.) with a high degree of specialisation in the recovery process and asset management.
+Likewise, credit rights are often grouped together (according to the type of security attached to them or the nature of the debtors) to launch to the market big NPL portfolios that captured the investors' attention during the past decade, converting Spain into one of the main European markets for non-performing assets, and facilitating the development of an ancillary industry (servicers, notary publics, lawyers, etc.) with a high degree of specialisation in the recovery process and asset management.

 As a notable development in this market, the General Directorate of Registries and Notaries has clarified that the assignee of a mortgage loan has the right to request the issuance of a new copy with enforcement effects of the loan, provided that the relevant assignee, among other things, has not previously requested this type of copy for the same loan.
 This clarification has been welcomed and will significantly facilitate one of the key negotiation points in this type of transaction.
 Not having these copies could prevent the assignee of the loan from acceding to an expedited enforcement process.
 Before this consultation, it was unclear whether notaries were able to issue second copies with enforcement effects when the previous copies were unavailable or had been lost by the assignors.
 Assignors were reluctant to assume strong commitments regarding the delivery of original documentation and the risk of not having all the copies with enforcement effects, particularly for mortgage portfolios that were not enforced, could lead to a decrease of the price paid by the assignee and lengthy discussions that can now be avoided.